Team photo Credit: Surya University

-The first satellite of Indonesia, Surya Satellite-1 (SS-1) is under development thanks to KiboCUBE.
+The first student satellite of Indonesia, Surya Satellite-1 (SS-1) has been deployed from the International Space Station on 6 January 2023 (click here to watch the deployment from JAXA YouTube) thanks to KiboCUBE.
 The initial goal of the team from Surya University is to design, develop, and operate a CubeSat-class satellite to test an Automatic Package Reporting System (APRS) payload that will communicate with the ground for two-way communication with amateur radio frequency.

 Most entries under News are in Indonesian, the title is translated by the teams.